-We wish we did not have to charge applicants for the application services offered through the Office of Pre-Professional Programs and Advising.
-However, there are a number of components of the process which are above and beyond what we can reasonably request support from the university.
-These include the annual fees associated with a technical application processing service called Applications Online, the cost for uploading applications to health professions schools through a service called Virtual Evals, a stipend paid to Committee Members to draft Committee letters who are not employees of this office, and salary for editors we use to review Committee letters.
-Bottom line: we process over 300 applications within 3-4 months and the costs of the process exceeds our allocated budget.
+We wish we did not have to charge applicants for the Johns Hopkins Health Professions Process and Application.
+However, there are a number of components of the process that are above and beyond what we can reasonably request support from the university.
+These include annual fees associated with application processing services and editing fees.
+The costs of the process exceed our allocated budget.

-The first thing you should know about obtaining a fee waiver is that any applicant who qualifies for the AAMC Fee Assistance Program (FAP) automatically qualifies for a fee waiver through this office.
+The first thing you should know about obtaining a fee waiver is that any applicant who qualifies for the AAMC Fee Assistance Program (FAP) automatically qualifies for a fee waiver through our office.
 FAP eligibility decisions are tied directly to the U. S. Department of Health and Human Services’ poverty level guidelines.
-For the 2008 calendar year, applicants whose total family income is 300 percent or less of the poverty level for their family size are eligible for fee assistance.
-To learn more about FAP, go to http://www.aamc.org/students/applying/fap/

 Please know that if you are dealing with circumstances that you believe impact your ability to pay our $80 application processing fee, you must send an email to firstname.lastname@example.org.

-The application process for applying to medical school is costly and time consuming.
+The application process for applying to medical school is costly and time-consuming.
 You should be aware of and prepared for the costs associated with this process.
-For example, the cost of taking the MCAT is $235.
-The cost of your AMCAS/AACOMAS application depends on the number of schools to which you apply.
-The fee for the first designated AMCAS medical school is $160 and $32 for each additional school.
-JHU applicants apply to an average of 15-20 schools.
-In addition, many medical schools charge a supplemental fee ($40-$100) due upon return of the secondary or supplemental application.
+For example, there is a fee to take the MCAT.
+The cost of your AMCAS/AACOMAS primary application depends on the number of schools to which you apply.
+In addition, many medical schools charge a supplemental fee due upon return of the secondary or supplemental application.
+Some schools also require CASPer, which requires a testing fee.
 In addition to application and testing fees, you are responsible for all expenses (including travel) associated with interviewing.

-Fee waiver or reduction options are available for both the MCAT and the AMCAS.
-The appropriate forms can be found online at:
+Fee waiver or reduction options are available for both the MCAT and the AMCAS through the Fee Assistance Program.